instantdb/instant/client/www/pages/docs/strong-init.md

 const myQuery = { myTable: {} } satisfies InstaQLParams<typeof schema>;
 ```

-To obtain the resolved result type of your query, import `InstaQLResult` and provide it your DB and query types
+To obtain the resolved result type of your query, import `InstaQLResult` and provide it your DB and query types:

 ```typescript
 type MyQueryResult = InstaQLResult<typeof schema, typeof myQuery>;